ArefShojaei/Lite-PHP/README.md

 ```

 #### module
-module of modules folder is for register all modules for running in the app .
+The module of modules folder is for register all modules for running in the app.

 And You must use it **once** in the **bootstrap/app.php** file
 ```php
 > bootstrap/app.php